 Thank you both.

-800-941-SHAWN is our number.
+800-941-Sean is our number.

-That's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

-We're gonna get IG leaking likely.
+We're going to get IG leaking likely.

-And of course, we're looking at all of the big ones that are happening all over Europe.
+And, of course, we're looking at all of the big ones that are happening all over Europe.

-Outsourcing, spying on president, presidential candidates.
+Outsourcing, spying on presidential candidates.

 It's all coming out very soon now.

-And uh we'll have hope you have a great weekend, and we'll see you back here on Monday.
+And we'll see you back here on Monday.

-As always, thank you for giving us this microphone, and thank you for being with us and making it possible.
+As always, thank you for giving us this microphone and thank you for being with us and making it possible.